grumson/TaapiLibrary/README.md

 #### `TaapiClient(int retryAfterSeconds = 60)`

-- Initializes a new instance of the `TaapiClient` class.
+- Initializes a new instance of the `TaapiClient` class with optional parameters for the base URL and retry delay.
 - Parameters:
+  - `baseUrl` (optional): The base URL for the Taapi API.
+Default value is "https://api.taapi.io".
   - `retryAfterSeconds` (optional): The number of seconds to wait before retrying a request if the rate limit is exceeded.
 Default value is 60 seconds.

+### Public
 ### Public Methods

 #### `Task<TaapiIndicatorValuesResponse> GetIndicatorAsync(string apiKey, string symbol, TaapiExchange exchange, TaapiCandlesInterval candlesInterval, TaapiIndicatorPropertiesRequest directParametersRequest)`